9 Small Business Tax Deductions You Need to Know

 As early as possible, get a CPA.
 They will catch beginner mistakes that can plague you for years.

 Additionally, get a bookkeeper who specializes in your type of business to set up your books or pay a CPA to set them up and take a few hours to fill you in.
-Like high quality materials and good contractors, you pay once and get years and years of savings and benefits.
+Like high quality materials and good contractors, you pay once and get years of savings and benefits.

 2. Use a Mobile App to Scan Receipts